We use cookies on this site to enhance your online experience. By continuing to use this site, you agree to accept cookies.

 EMAIL Jake

-Jacob is an alumnus of Thompson Rivers University (TRU), and holds a bachelor's degree in Natural Resource Sciences.
+Jake is an alumnus of Thompson Rivers University (TRU), and holds a bachelor's degree in Natural Resource Sciences.
 He was born and raised in Calgary, Alberta, but spent many summers camping with his family in British Columbia, primarily in the traditional territories of the Ktunaxa, Sinixt, and Syilx Nations.
-During these camping trips, Jacob developed an appreciation for British Columbia's beautiful landscapes and nature.
+During these camping trips, Jake developed an appreciation for British Columbia's beautiful landscapes and nature.
 This played a large part in his decision to pursue an education and career in natural sciences.
-Jacob has previously worked as a wildlife research technician for students pursuing a master's degree at TRU, further building his experience and connection to the land and wildlife.
-Jacob began working for K'en T'em in August 2022 as a cultural heritage technician.
+Jake has previously worked as a wildlife research technician for students pursuing a master's degree at TRU, further building his experience and connection to the land and wildlife.
+Jake began working for K'en T'em in August 2022 as a cultural heritage technician.
 Through this work and further career, he hopes to learn more about the cultures, languages, and traditions of the many First Nations whose traditional land he works, lives, and plays on.

 EMAIL Natalie